sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=EHj846zWHLY&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed is called "Sell The Rip," which is based on the concept that financial markets move in waves, rising and falling.
-This strategy focuses on selling assets when they reach an overvalued level, aiming to capture profits at market highs.

-### Key Points of the Strategy:
-1. **Traditional Mean Reversion Strategy**:
+### Summary:

+#### Themes:
+- Financial markets exhibit volatility, with periods of rising and falling prices.
+- The concept of "buy the dip" and "sell the rip" is explored, focusing on the latter.

+#### Trading Strategy:
-   - Uses the 3-day RSI (Relative Strength Index) as a signal.
+- **Original Strategy**: A mean reversion approach using the 3-day RSI indicator.
+  - Long positions are initiated when the RSI drops below 30.
-   - Buys when the RSI drops below 30 and sells when it reaches 70.
+  - Positions are closed when the RSI reaches 70.
-   - Results in erratic performance with high drawdowns (reaching 35% twice), making it difficult for traders to stick with.

-2. **Improved "Sell The Rip" Signal**:
+- **Improved Strategy**: An enhanced sell signal based on price levels.
-   - Sells when the closing price exceeds yesterday's high, indicating potential overvaluation.
+  - Sell when the closing price exceeds yesterday's high, indicating overvaluation.

+#### Indicators:
-   - Improves performance significantly compared to the original strategy:
+- Relative Strength Index (RSI) for the original strategy.
-     - Reduces drawdowns (only twice exceeding 20%).
-     - Maintains competitive annual returns while keeping the invested time low (~27% of the time).

-3. **Performance Metrics**:
-   - Generates consistent returns with lower risk.
+- Price level analysis for the improved sell signal.

+#### Backtest Performance:
+- **Original Strategy**:
+  - 391 trades since 1993.
+  - 61% return per trade.
+  - Erratic growth with significant drawdowns (up to 35%).
+- **Improved Strategy**:
+  - Reduced drawdowns, with only two instances exceeding 20%.
-   - Annual returns are comparable to a "Buy and Hold" strategy but with less time in the market.
+  - Annual returns comparable to a buy-and-hold approach.

-4. **Market Suitability**:
-   - Works best for stock markets, where mean reversion is more common.
+  - Lower investment time (27% of the time).

+#### Market Suitability:
-   - Less effective for commodities and forex, which tend to trend rather than revert.
+- The strategy is effective for stock markets but less so for commodities and forex, which tend to exhibit more trending behavior.

-### Conclusion:
-The improved "Sell The Rip" strategy offers a viable approach for traders seeking to capitalize on overvalued assets.
-However, it's important to backtest the strategy for each specific market to determine its effectiveness.
-While it doesn't work universally across all markets, it provides a solid framework for trading in environments with mean reversion characteristics.
+#### Conclusions:
+- The improved sell-the-rip strategy offers better risk-adjusted returns compared to the original mean reversion approach.
+- Backtesting is essential to determine the best approach for different markets.
+- The strategy requires careful implementation and adaptation based on market conditions.
 </details>

 <details>